 For airports serving the various caminos – see map under Which Route?
 Note that FlyBe now operate flights to Biarritz from several UK regional airports.

-The tithing from royalties of the sale of these guidebooks continues to support various initiatives that; '...seek to preserve the physical and spiritual integrity of the Caminos de Santiago.'
-Apart from the usual tithing to confraternities is the latest donation of $1,120.00 to the help in the production of The Camino Documentary by Lydia Smith (see attached letter).Watch out for the release of this beautifully made film which is due for release in 2013.
+The tithing from royalties of the sale of these guidebooks continues to support various initiatives that seek to preserve the physical and spiritual integrity of the Caminos de Santiago.
+Apart from the usual tithing to confraternities is a donation of $1,120.00 to the help in the production of The Camino Documentary by Lydia Smith during 2016.
 Thank you for buying these guidebooks that help support and promote the caminos.

 262,458 pilgrims collected a Compostela last year.
 The percentage walking the Camino Francés fell (for the 8th consecutive year) to 66% with the Camino Portugués rising to 16% and the Camino Norte 6%.
 The most popular starting point remains Sarria with 67,408 (26%), St. Jean Pied de Port 31,052 (11.8%).
 Tui on the border of Portugal was 3rd with 13,799 (5%) followed closely by Porto with 13,199.

 Pilgrims from 140 nations walked the route with 122,344 Spaniards representing 47%, Italians 2nd with 22,121 (16%) followed by: Germany 13%, USA 10%, Portuguese 9%, French 7%, UK 4%, Ireland 4%.